freeorion/freeorion/default/scripting/README.md

 and at least one entry are required.**
 * empire_colors.xml  -  Color options available for empires to select from.
 **This file containing at least one GG::Clr node is required.**
+* custom_sitreps.txt  -  Edit this to generate sitreps as useful reminders.
+The file itself has more in-depth information.

 ## filename guidelines